 Two years later filmmaker Rosa von Praunheim released Nicht der Homosexuelle ist pervers, sondern die Situation, in der er lebt (The Homosexual is not Perverse, But, Rather, the Situation in Which He Lives.)
 Praunheim (born Holger Radke in 1942) had actually taken the name “Rosa” (German for Pink) to draw attention to the Pink Triangle, the identification badge assigned by the SS to homosexuals in the concentration camps.
 His film had an enormous impact on West German cultural life.

 A year later, a Hamburg publisher issued Die Männer mit dem rosa Winkel (The Men With the Pink Triangle.)
 An English translation by David Fernbach, known for his translations of Karl Marx, appeared in 1980.
 A revolutionary work, it is still one of the very few memoirs by a gay victim of Nazism.
-Written by Heinz Heger, a pseudonym used by Josef Kohout (1917-1994), The Men With the Pink Triangle recounts six terrible years of incarceration in concentration camps.
+Written by Heinz Heger, a pseudonym used by Josef Kohout (1917-1994), The Men With the Pink Triangle recounts five terrible years of incarceration in concentration camps.
 The book not only documents Nazi crimes against gay men but also indicts the discrimination which continued after the defeat of the Third Reich.

 Kohout grew up in a Catholic family in Austria.
 After Nazi Germany annexed the country in March 1938, he became involved with “Fred,” the son of a Nazi Party member.
 The Gestapo arrested him in March 1939.
 A photo Kohout had given to “Fred” the previous Christmas, bearing the inscription “To my friend Fred in eternal love and deepest affection,” had been discovered and used against him.
 He received a sentence of six months imprisonment in Vienna.
 “Fred,” likely with help from his father, did not suffer punishment.